-Meal Accounts Parents/guardians are encouraged to make meal payments in advance.
+Meal Account Balance Parents/guardians are encouraged to make meal payments in advance, other than those provided free by law.
 Personal checks and cash deposits are accepted daily.
 For convenience, deposits may also be made after setting up an account for the student on www.familyportal.cloud, a \$2.95 fee is applied for each online transaction.
 Each student, regardless of status (free, reduced or full pay) has an account through our Meal Magic computerized meal system.
 Parents/guardians may view this account to review current balance or meal activity at any time at no charge.